How to enroll in on-campus courses

-If you wish to enroll in Fall/Spring study, you must request permission to register for 12 credits or more in order to meet visa requirements.
-See credit limits for instructions.
+If you wish to enroll in Fall/Spring courses, you must request permission to register for 12 credits or more in order to meet visa requirements.

 To ensure receipt of an I-20 form before the start of your study, you should submit all required forms and documents at least six weeks prior to the beginning of the session for which you are enrolling.

 - A course enrollment form (PDF)

 You do not need to obtain the requested instructor's and college registrar's signatures at this time.
 We ask that you do that when you arrive on campus.
 Be sure to make a copy of your form and bring it with you to campus.